ArriaData2Text/arria-qliksense-add-in/README.md

 You'll need an Arria NLG Studio account to use this add-in.
 Sign up for the free trial: https://app.studio.arria.com/

 ### License
-Copyright © 2018 Arria NLG
+Copyright © 2018 Arria NLG.
 Released under the Arria NLG Studio Subscription Agreement